 When you make the transition to tiny living there are undoubtedly some sacrifices that need to be made.
 Giving up all of your modern conveniences does not have to be one of them.
 Many people think that they are going to have to sacrifice some of their major appliances, and normally the first one to go is the clothes washer and dryer.
 But with the options available on the market today, you don’t automatically have to forgo them.
 Here are a few options when it comes to doing your laundry in a tiny house.

-Combo units are great because they offer both washing and drying in a singe machine, thus requiring only half the space of full size units.
-Keep in mind that these units also come in 120 volt and 240 volt varieties.
-While the 120 volt units will take a bit longer to dry your clothes, you can feel confident that you will have the power to do so.
+Combo units are great because they offer both washing and drying in a single machine, thus requiring only half the space of full-size units.
+Keep in mind that these units also come in 120 volt and 240-volt varieties.
+While120-volt volt units will take a bit longer to dry your clothes, you can feel confident that you will have the power to do so.

-The Panda Small Compact Portable Washing Machine has a 11 pound capacity and checks in at only $330.00.
+The Panda Small Compact Portable Washing Machine has an 11-pound capacity and checks in at only $330.00.
 This machine offers a full washer and “part-dryer” meaning that it dries clothing by spinning only with no heat.
 Which means you will still have to have the room to hang clothes to dry.

 Now the Westland (Splendide) WD2100XC WhiteVented Combo Washer/Dryer really does do it all for you.
-This is the combo unit that we install in our houses.
-The 15 pound capacity and heated drying cycle makes for a much more space economical choice.
+This is the combo unit that we installed in our houses.
+The 15-pound capacity and heated drying cycle makes for a much more space saving choice.
 You will pay for it, however.
 The price is $1,142.99 for this vented unit.

 A quick word here about vented/ventless options on dryers.
-You can get the ventless units, but although they have a condenser to help cut down the amount of humid air that is going to be blown into your home, they do not stop all of the moisture from getting in.
-Also you have to dump out the condensation tray at least once a wash.
+You can get the ventless units, but although they have a condenser to help cut down the amount of humid air that is going to be blown into your home, they do not stop all the moisture from getting in.
+Also, you must dump out the condensation tray at least once a wash.
 We highly recommend that you go with a vented unit if you have a choice.

-The Wonderwash, a five pound capacity, manual crank washing machine has been around a while and gets pretty good reviews.
-The price point is nice at only $45.00 but keep in mind that you will not have a dryer which means you will have to have room to dry your clothes somewhere.
+The Wonderwash, a five-pound capacity, manual crank washing machine has been around for a while and gets rather good reviews.
+The price point is nice at only $69.00 but keep in mind that you will not have a dryer which means you will have to have room to dry your clothes somewhere.

-New to market, check out the YiRego.
-This system is a five pound capacity, manual foot pump washing machine.
+New to the market, check out the YiRego.
+This system is a five-pound capacity, manual foot pump washing machine.
 Its sleek look and small footprint make this a great option for tiny home living.
-You once again won't have a drying availability and you will be spending $299.00, but think of how cool you will look! :-)
+You once again won't have drying availability and you will be spending $334.00 but think of how cool you will look! :-)